cattapre/2020-september-isoseq/base/slack.md

 ## Pinned Posts

 Pinning a post can keep it from getting lost when the channel gets busy.
-To pin a post, hold your mouse over the post, select "more," and choose "pin post."
+To pin a post, hold your mouse over the post, select "more," and choose "pin."

 <img src="https://raw.githubusercontent.com/ucdavis-bioinformatics-training/ucdavis-bioinformatics-training.presentations/master/misc/slack/pinned_1.png" alt="pinning a post" width="800px"/>